housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 // ...
 {% endhighlight %}

 So why isn't this rendering the way it should?
-This is because Angular *encapsulates* CSS styles onto a component.
-I won't be going into too much detail, but there are three different ways Angular does this.
+This is because of the way Angular *encapsulates* CSS styles onto a component.
+I won't be going into too much detail here, but there are three different ways Angular does this.

 - `None`: Angular doesn't do anything.
 No encapsulation and no Shadow DOM, this is just like adding styles regularly.
 Adding a style will apply to the entire document.
 - `Emulated`: Angular *emulates* Shadow DOM behaviour.
 This is defaulted.